nits2010/DataStructureAlgo/KeyConcepts/DS/Graph/6. SCC/Strongly Connected Components.md

 # Strongly Connected Components (SCC): Finding the Loops

 In a directed graph, a **Strongly Connected Component (SCC)** is a portion of the graph where every node is reachable from every other node in that same portion.
 Think of it as a "mutual friendship" circle: if you're in the circle, you can reach anyone else, and they can reach you.
+- Finding Strongly Connected Components (SCCs) is like identifying "friend groups" in a social network where everyone can eventually reach everyone else through a chain of follows.
+In technical terms, an SCC is a maximal subgraph where every vertex is reachable from every other vertex.

 This is a high-level interview topic, often used for problems involving **social networks** (finding tight-knit communities) or **web crawlers** (finding sets of pages that link back and forth).